ballerina-platform/module-ballerinax-aws.dynamodb/ballerina/Package.md

-## Overview
+## Package Overview

+[Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
+DynamoDB offers built-in security, continuous backups, automated multi-region replication, in-memory caching, and data export tools.

-The Ballerina AWS DynamoDB connector provides the capability to programatically handle [AWS DynamoDB](hhttps://aws.amazon.com/dynamodb/) related operations.
+The Ballerina AWS DynamoDB connector provides the capability to programmatically handle [AWS DynamoDB](hhttps://aws.amazon.com/dynamodb/) related operations.
 This module supports [Amazon DynamoDB REST API 20120810](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html).

 ## Setup guide

 ### Step 1: Create an AWS account

 * If you don't already have an AWS account, you need to create one.
 Go to the [AWS Management Console](https://console.aws.amazon.com/console/home), click on "Create a new AWS Account," and follow the instructions.

 ### Step 2: Get the access key ID and the secret access key